datacarpentry/genomics-r-intro/_episodes/03-basics-factors-dataframes.md

 > ~~~
 {: .output}

-We can use some of the `as.` functions to explicitly coerce values from one form into another.
+We can use the `as.` functions to explicitly coerce values from one form into another.
 Consider the following vector of characters, which all happen to be valid numbers:

 > ~~~
 > snp_positions_2 <- c("8762685", "66560624", "67545785", "154039662")